microsoft/hat/README.md

 # How many files in a library?

 As mentioned above, a library in the HAT format *usually* includes a single static library file, but support for multiple static libraries within a HAT library is available.
-In many situations, a single object file can contain code that targets different hardware instruction sets.
-For example, the file can contain a function that uses AVX512 instructions, another function that only uses AVX instructions, and a third function that makes do with SSE instructions.
+In many situations, a single static library can contain code that targets different hardware instruction sets.
+For example, the static library can contain a function that uses AVX512 instructions, another function that only uses AVX instructions, and a third function that makes do with SSE instructions.

 A library in the HAT format can contain multiple `.hat` files, just like multiple `.h` files can correspond to a single object file in C. However, each `.hat` file can only contain functions that are compiled for the same target.
 This is because the metadata that describes the hardware target is defined for an entire `.hat` file, and not per function.
-More generally, any metadata that is defined at the file level applies to all the functions declared in that file, which could influence how functions are split among different `.hat` files.
+More generally, any metadata that is defined at the file level in a `.hat` file applies to all the functions declared in that file, which could influence how functions are split among different `.hat` files.

 # .hat file schema